top of page

 Brief notes:

 This composition won the first prize in the II Galician Composition Contest for Wind Orchestra 2009, concert section, and also was the test piece in the IV Galician Bands Contest 2010, second section.
-First performance was given by Galician Federation of Wind Orchestras (FGBMP), conducted by Xosé Carlos Seráns at Rosalía Theatre of A Coruña, December 30, 2009.
+First performance was given by Galician Federation of Wind Orchestras (FGBMP), conducted by Xosé Carlos Seráns, at Rosalía Theatre of A Coruña (Spain) on December 30, 2009.

-Pórtico takes its title from the homonymous Pórtico da Gloria (Portico of Glory), a Romanesque portico and the Santiago de Compostela cathedral's main gate created by Master Mateo and his workshop, on the orders of King Ferdinand II of León (Spain).
+Pórtico takes its title from the homonymous Pórtico da Gloria (Portico of Glory), a Romanesque portico and the main gate of the Santiago de Compostela cathedral created by Master Mateo and his workshop, on the orders of King Ferdinand II of León (Spain).
 To commemorate its completion in 1188, the date was carved on a stone set in the cathedral and on the lintel that supports the richly ornamental tympanum.
 The complete three-piece set took until 1211 to completely finish; when the cathedral was consecrated in the presence of King Alfonso IX of León.

 Although divided in three movements (or miniatures) of contrasted materials, there are recurrent gestures dispersed cyclically throughout the entire composition, that could be cast in terms of a symphonic poem.
 Titles of each movement suggests the extra-musical idea, adding a kind of contour and unifying them.
 The movements are: